addshore/mediawiki-docker-dev/README.md

    - Strict Warning: It is not safe to rely on the system's timezone settings.
 Please use the date.timezone setting, the TZ environment variable or the date_default_timezone_set() function.
  - Statsv endpoint
  - Setup awesome hosts file additions & removals
- - Should be able to run with no internet (so do something about composer install step))